Price On Request

 • 1 Baths

-• 3,337 sqft
+• 3,337 Sqft

 Modest at a first glance like a demure young lady, the mansion keeps its roof like an eye lid fixed in the ground, refusing to reveal itself.
-It must be courted, trodden on the brick paths and eyed
+It must be courted, trodden on the brick paths and eyed on the woodwork of the porch.
+Inside, the piano is shyly silent but the proud stove promises roaring fire.
+The solid wood furniture is carefully chosen and captures the atmosphere of the late 19th ce

 Modest at a first glance like a demure young lady, the mansion keeps its roof like an eye lid fixed in the ground, refusing to reveal itself.
 It must be courted, trodden on the brick paths and eyed on the woodwork of the porch.
 Inside, the piano is shyly silent but the proud stove promises roaring fire.
 The solid wood furniture is carefully chosen and captures the atmosphere of the late 19th century when the building was erected; the wooden pendulum keeps the measure of time but does not take it prisoner - the property enjoys all the comforts of the present - electricity, central heating (wood boiler), water, solar panels for hot water and complete infrastructure.